Case study: Failure to communicate

 Several months later, the patient scheduled another appointment with the gynecologist when she noticed the breast lump had increased in size.
 Subsequently, she was unfortunately diagnosed with breast cancer and scheduled for surgery.

 Related content: The Anatomy of a Good Doctor

 What were the missed opportunities to help engage this patient in her healthcare?
-If the doctor or his staff took a little more time, would the patient have asked her questions and provided additional information, possibly resulting in an earlier diagnosis?
+If the doctor or his staff took a little more time, would the patient have asked her questions and provided additional information?
+This possibly could have resulted in an earlier diagnosis?